In most people with

 For TB in the lungs:

-For TB outside the lungs, tests such as a needle biopsy, wound swab, surgical specimen or urine sample can help to diagnose other types of TB.
+For TB outside the lungs tests such as a fine needle biopsy, wound swab, surgical specimen or early morning urine sample can assist in diagnosing TB.

-Latent TB Infection: the doctor may prescribe a course of tablets (preventive therapy), or follow up with regular chest x-rays.
+TB infection: the doctor may prescribe a course of tablets (preventive therapy), or follow up with regular chest x-rays.

-TB Disease: is treated with a combination of specific antibiotics for at least six months.
-A chest clinic nurse will supervise treatment to provide support and education, to check for any side effects, and to ensure treatment is successfully completed.
+TB disease: is treated with a combination of specific antibiotics for at least six months.
+A chest clinic nurse will supervise your treatment to provide you with support, education and check for any side effects to ensure treatment is successfully completed.

-Multi-drug resistant TB (MDR-TB) occurs when TB bacteria are not killed by at least two of the important TB drugs (isoniazid and rifampin).
-Drug resistant TB is spread in the same way as other TB.
+Multidrug resistant TB (MDR-TB) occurs when TB bacteria are resistant to at least isoniazid and rifampin, the two most powerful TB drugs.
+Drug susceptible TB and drug resistant TB is spread in the same way.